vtex-apps/drawer/docs/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This component allows you to have a sliding drawer for your menus.
-This is specially handy for mobile layouts.
+This component allows you to have a sliding drawer for your menus, which is particularly useful for mobile layouts.

-## Configuration
+## Configuring Store Drawer

-Add the app to your theme's dependencies on the `manifest.json`, for example:
+Add the app to your theme dependencies on the `manifest.json`.
+For example:

 ```json
 "dependencies": {